Rickea Jackson: WNBA

-Los Angeles Sparks (2024–present)
+Los Angeles Sparks (2024–2025)

 On April 15, 2024, Jackson was selected by the Los Angeles Sparks (via the Seattle Storm) as the fourth overall pick in the 2024 WNBA draft.
 On May 15, in an 81–92 loss to the Atlanta Dream, Jackson made her WNBA debut, scoring 7 points in 18 minutes off the bench.
 On May 28, in an 88–82 win over the Indiana Fever, Jackson made her first start, scoring 12 points in 23 minutes.
 She remained a starter for the rest of the season and her role gradually increased.
 On August 25, in a 110–113 loss to the Dallas Wings, Jackson recorded 25 points, 4 assists, 3 blocks, and 6 made three-pointers — all career highs.
 On September 17, in an 81–85 loss to the Phoenix Mercury, Jackson was involved in a confrontation with Mercury player Brittney Griner, leading to both players being ejected.
 In her rookie season, Jackson played in all 40 regular-season games, starting 35, and averaged 13.4 points, 3.9 rebounds and 1.5 assists.
 She was also named to the 2024 WNBA All-Rookie Team.
 Despite Jackson's contributions, the Sparks, ravaged by injuries, won only 8 games all season and finished 12th in the league.

+Chicago Sky (2026–present)

+On April 12, 2026, Jackson was traded to the Chicago Sky in exchange for Ariel Atkins.

+On May 19, Jackson suffered an apparent knee injury during the May 17, 2026 against the Minnesota Lynx, which test results later revealed to be a left torn ACL, ending her season.